 IFS Self-Leadership was not the first approach to focus on subpersonalities and inherent multiplicity of our minds .
 This phenomenon was first acknowledged in the West by Roberto Assagioli, an Italian psychiatrist, who developed an approach called Psychosynthesis to work with subpersonalities.
 Swiss psychiatrist, C.G.
 Jung also recognized multiplicity and inner-dynamic between various conscious and unconscious aspects of the psyche in himself and his clients.
 Aside from working with dreams, Jung also helped his clients enter a dreamlike inner world to connect, communicate, and integrate these aspects.
 He called this process “Active Imagination”.

 The concept of multiplicity of mind implies that our thoughts, emotions, and actions related to an event or a subject can vary depending on subpersonalities expressing them.
 At first, this perspective may seem a bit hard to grasp, because we have always viewed ourselves as a single mind and personality.
 However, if we are open to contemplate on this idea, we can find many personal experiences that indicate otherwise.
-The following hypothetical example can be helpful in relating to what we mean by subpersonalities and their interactions.
+The following hypothetical example can be helpful in relating to what I mean by subpersonalities and their interactions.

 An Example of Subpersonalities

 Imagine Sue, who works as a manager in a large company.
 She is intelligent and doing very well in her professional life.
 Sue’s high career aspiration has been demanding long hours from her, leaving little or no time for her to focus on personal life.
 This has affected her health, happiness, and emotional well-being.
 At work, she is busy and distracted, and does not have time to think about her personal life.
 But off work, she has an inner critic that shows up, blaming her for neglecting herself.
 The inner critic voice shames her for not eating well, not exercising, and not socializing.
 The voice also reminds her of her dull and uninspiring personal life.